lmirosevic/GBNotificationCenter/README.md

 GBNotificationCenter
 ============

-Abstracts away Lion's native NSUserNotificationCenter and Growl under a simple block based interface.
+A clean & elegant block based API for user notifications that uses Lion's native NSUserNotificationCenter on OS X 10.8+ and falls back to Growl for older versions.

 Simple usage
 ------------